Young, Gifted and Black: The Story of Trojan Records by Michael De Koningh & Laurence Cane-HoneysettSKU: BK-340 YOUNG GIFTED AND BLACK

 Young Gifted and Black: The Story of Trojan Records.
 Recently resurrected and now enjoying chart success in the 21st century, when it was formed Trojan Records epitomised the punk DIY ethic over a decade before 1976.
 With a blizzard of individual labels and a marketing strategy that involved selling product out of the backs of vans, the company spearheaded the injection of reggae and ska into the vein of British youth consciousness.

 In its first brief six-year incarnation, Trojan produced nearly 30 hit singles, created the legendary compilation series Tighten Up and launched new acts like Jimmy Cliff, Desmond Dekker, Ken Boothe, The Pioneers, Bob And Marcia, Greyhound and Dave And Ansell Collins, all against a background of cut-throat politics, cultural division and prejudice.
-Young Gifted and Black tells the story of Trojan Records.

 Combining Jamaican Folk music, or Mento, with Jazz and Rhythm and Blues in the late 1950s, Ska is the parent of Reggae, Rocksteady and 2 Tone.
 Think Prince Buster and Jimmy Cliff.